Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 Perplexity AI Active Users & Monthly Traffic Data

-When looking at SimilarWeb’s traffic analysis for the perplexity.ai website, we can see a few key data points:
+When looking at Similarweb’s traffic analysis for the perplexity.ai website, we can see:

-- 86.43% of all traffic came from desktop devices
+- 86.43% of all traffic comes from desktop devices

 - Users spend an average of 4 minutes 45 seconds on the website